Kinvey/swift-sdk/KinveyKit/Documents/guides/using-coredata-guide/ios-coredata-guide-template.md

 ## Concepts

 ### Managed Objects
 Core Data manages object lifecycle and tracks changes.
 This means that you don't have to worry about initializing objects, or being notified upon changes.
 KinveyKit has made the tradeoff of allowing you to persist any `NSObject` to the backend.
 This means to add a new object to the backend, you have to create an instance, set the appropriate data, and save it.
-Queries to the backend will return initialized objects of the appropriate type, but saves still have to be triggered by your code.
+Queries to the backend will return initialized objects of the appropriate type.
+Saves still have to be triggered per object, since changes are not tracked.

 ### Querying
 Core Data queries are performed using an `NSFetchRequest` with an `NSPredicate`.
 KinveyKit uses a `KCSQuery` object.
 KCSQueries are built using explicit methods like `addQueryOnField:usingConditional:forValue:` rather than a string using the predicate language of Core Data.
 The two languages aren't equivalent, but overlap conceptually.
 KCSQueries provide additional features for geographic location queries as well as logical and arithmetic queries on fields.